 Instead of focusing on persuading the reader to click your CTA, you should keep the user in mind and cater your content to the answers they’re looking for.

-While your first priority is to provide for the reader, don’t be afraid to let your own personality show.
+While your priority is to provide for the reader, don’t be afraid to let your personality show.

 More than providing the right information, you need to keep the reader engaged.